-The 'Inside Detective' Magazine from January 1969 stated "At the murder scene, drops of dried blood leading from the body to Terracina Street indicated to the detective that the murderer had walked back to the street following the slaying."
-This indicated the killer was walking back to his vehicle, parked on Terracina Drive.
-But which way did he head, east or west.
-The Riverside City College library annex was situated approximately 45 yards (135 feet) east of the alleyway, where the slain girl was discovered.
+The 'Inside Detective' Magazine from January 1969 stated "At the murder scene, drops of dried blood leading from the body to Terracina Street indicated to the detective that the murderer had walked back to the street following the slaying".
+This indicated that the killer was walking back to his vehicle, parked on Terracina Drive.
+But which way did he head, east or west?
+The Riverside City College library entrance was situated approximately 45 yards (135 feet) east of the alleyway where the slain girl was discovered.
 There are, as always, conflicting versions of the same event.

 Below I have interpreted the statements.
 One vehicle is placed between 67-75 yards west of the alleyway (which was "about 75 yards east of her car").
 The second interpretation places the vehicle "in front of the college library" about 25 yards east of the alleyway.
 These appear the two options.

 If her disabled Volkswagen Beetle was parked 70 yards west of the alleyway, then his statement in the 'Confession' letter of "When we were away from the library walking, I said it was about time.
 She asked me "about time for what."
 I said it was about time for her to die". makes it appear he is heading in the wrong direction.
 Considering the relative position of the Volkswagen Beetle (70 yards west) and the alleyway in this instance, he would have been walking towards the library, not away from the library.
 However, the Volkswagen Beetle being parked 25 yards east of the alleyway flies in the face of the Riverside Police Department memorandum, which indicated her vehicle was parked 200 feet (67 yards) from the alleyway.
 The Riverside Police Department memorandum and Robert Graysmith's book appear to corroborate one another in terms of distance from the alleyway.